Table of Contents

 Experimental results

 The plot below shows the leg voltage as well as the output current of the buck converter built above.
 With a duty cycle value of 0.25, it is clear on this graph that the input voltage of 100[V] is applied to the output only during a fourth of the control period.
-This results then in an output voltage of 25[V].
+This results in an output voltage of 25[V].

 To go further…

-The next possible step could be to add two power modules to build a three-phase voltage source inverter (VSI) like the one in AN002.
+The next possible step could be to add two power modules to build a three-phase voltage source inverter (VSI) like the one in TN152.
 A guide, similar to this one, on the assembly of a three-phase inverter is available here: How to build a 3 phase inverter.
 One could then combine the VSI with a boost converter to create a Three-phase PV inverter for grid-tied applications (AN006), which showcases the great potential of imperix’s solution for modular power converters.
-Finally, the interleaving of several buck converters and the implementation of proper current control techniques is discussed in Interleaved buck converter current control.
+Finally, the interleaving of several buck converters and the implementation of proper current control techniques are discussed in Interleaved buck converter current control.